What Is Good Content - How Do I Create It? [Video]

-Having good content means you connect with your audience, provide value, show you know their time is important, and prove you want to delight them and leave them satisfied.
+Having great content means you connect with your audience, provide value, show you know their time is essential, and prove you want to engage and delight them and leave them satisfied.

-As you become their trusted, go-to source for useful information, you become their first stop whenever they need what you do or what you provide.
-If you seek to provide them with useful data, your audience knows you to be reliable, free from hype and sales gimmicks.
+As you become the trusted, go-to source for helpful information, you become their first stop whenever they need what you do or what you provide.

 Back up your point: